Welcome back to Flexibility Is Freedom!

 This month's (under)performance confirms to me that the main problem is a loss of TRAFFIC following Google's December 2020 Core Update.

-Last month, I talked about how my website was hit extremely hard by the latest Google update (and some of my plans to recover traffic, including a disavow file submission).
+Last month, I talked about how my website was hit extremely hard by the latest Google update (and some of my plans to recover traffic, including a link disavow).

-(because SEO is a zero-sum game: someone wins and someone loses.
-More accurately, though, Google always wins 🤔)
+(SEO is a zero-sum game: someone wins and someone loses.
+More accurately, Google always wins)

-For example, let’s start by looking at a few “high-quality” (i.e. not pure affiliate) competitors:
+For example, let's start by looking at a few "high-quality" (i.e. not purely affiliate) competitors:

-This first one, simpleskincarescience.com, is a very established player (I heard of it before I started my own website) with backlinks from the most authoritative domains on the Internet, including Healthline (DR 91), Gizmodo (DR 90), and Bustle (DR 89).
+This first one, simpleskincarescience.com, is a very established player with backlinks from the most authoritative domains, including Healthline (DR 91), Gizmodo (DR 90), and Bustle (DR 89).